csorbazoli/csorbazoli.github.io/junit-tools-updatesite/README.md

 * use Spring testing annotations if that is preferred or needed
 * enhanced rest endpoint testing with MockMvc

+## Important note / disclaimer

+This plugin has reasonable default settings for creating test method skeletons, but you'll need to extend and fine tune those settings based on the ever changing requirements of your specific project.
+The plugin has a configurable set of default values for the input parameters, imports, naming conventions and so on.
+Feel free adjust these settings according to your needs.
+Please remember, that testing is a continuous effort that is part of the development task.
+The test implementation evolves together with the production code, just like the tools that we use.

 ## Samples

 You can find the samples below on [GitHub](https://github.com/csorbazoli/junit-tools/tree/master/junit-tools-demo).